thelivingdiamond/Chairloader/Chairloader/Tools/Editor/README.md

 *To launch check `Editor` in the Chair Manager launch options menu.
 This is a work in progress interface, so stability may suffer while using the editor.*

 ### Free Cam
-- Improved free cam with configurable speed and an inutitive interface
+- Improved free cam with configurable speed and an intuitive interface

 ### Entity Selection
 - Click on any entity to select it while in free cam mode